Decoherence rate expression due to air molecule scattering in spatial qubits: Application: Mesoscopic spatial superpositions

 Figure~\ref{fig:qgem1} shows the decoherence rate as a function of temperature for different superposition sizes.
 Although for the witnessing of gravitationally induced entanglement, one needs at least micrometer-size spatial superposition, other entanglement experiments could be done with smaller superposition sizes.
 Additionally, the experimental realization of mesoscopic spatial superpositions will start with small superposition sizes and then work towards enlarging this.
-Therefore, we consider a range of superposition sizes in Fig.~\ref{fig:qgem1}.
+Therefore, we consider a range of superposition sizes in fig.~\ref{fig:qgem1}.
 The figure shows that the lines corresponding to the $10$ nm and $10\,\si{\micro\metre}$ superposition width overlap at higher temperatures.
 This is because the short-wavelength limit is independent of the superposition width; the SWL gives the decoherence rate as temperature increases.
 This also happens for the smaller superposition widths at higher temperatures, which is visible for the femtometer size line, but outside the temperature range for the picometer one.
 Figure~\ref{fig:qgem1} is plotted for $n_v = 10^8\,\si{\per\metre\cubed}$, meaning $P\in[10^{-20},10^{-12}]\,\si{\pascal}$.

 In Table.~\ref{table:parameters}, we have presented an overview of the necessary experimental parameters for a coherence time $1/\Gamma$ based on the air molecule decoherence.
 Although the final goal in the context of the QGEM protocol will be to create micron-size superpositions for testing gravity-induced entanglement (expected to be characterized by the entanglement rate $\omega_\text{ent}\approx 0.01-0.1\,\si{\hertz}$ for diamond nano/microcrystals), a first step will be to create femtometer-size superpositions and we, therefore, give the experimental parameters for a range of superposition sizes for decoherence rates $0.01 - 0.1\,\si{\hertz}$.
-The radius of the microparticle for the table values is taken to be $0.4\,\si{\micro\metre}$, which in the case of diamond would correspond to $10^{-15}\,\si{\kilogram}$; the mass of air molecules is taken to be $28.97$ u.
+The radius of the microparticle for the table values is taken to be $0.4\,\si{\micro\metre}$, which in the case of diamond (the typical material considered in the QGEM protocol) would correspond to $10^{-15}\,\si{\kilogram}$; the mass of air molecules is taken to be $28.97$ u.